PatternsTechGit/PT_Fontawesome_Bootstrap/README.md

 Here are the steps to install font awesome in angular application.

-If you want to scaffold a new angular application [Click Here](https://material.angular.io/guide/getting-started)
+If you want to Scaffold a new angular application [Click Here](https://github.com/PatternsTechGit/PT_AngularCLI)

 <font size="5" color="grey">**Step 1**</font>